Removing Bad Memories And Ease The Pain Of Your Past

 Let's say for example:

-If there were sirens or gunfire going on, or smoke and fire, during your bad experience, your brain would store the data for future reference, and your brain would attach these sounds to your fight or flight response mechanism.
+Your brain would store the data for future reference.
+Your brain would also attach these sounds to your fight or flight response mechanism.

 These are known as neural associations and pattern recognition and they will become your emotional trigger memories.